NBA Rumors: Kemba Walker Could Sign Five-Year, $221 Million Deal With Hornets If He’s Named To All-NBA Team

 — HoopsHype (@hoopshype) March 11, 2019

 With his current performance, it is highly likely that Kemba Walker will be included in an All-NBA team after the 2018-19 NBA season.
-In 67 games, the 28-year-old point guard is averaging 25.1 points, 4.3 rebounds, 5.8 assists, and 1.3 steals on 43.2 percent shooting from the field and 35.9 percent shooting from beyond the arc.
-Since assuming front office role, Hornets General Manager Mitch Kupchak revealed that they still see Walker as the centerpiece of the title contending team that they are planning to build.
+In 67 games, the 28-year-old point guard is averaging 25.1 points, 4.3 rebounds, 5.8 assists, and 1.3 steals on 43.2 percent shooting from the field.
+Walker is also averaging 35.9 percent shooting from beyond the arc.
+Since assuming a front office role, Hornets General Manager Mitch Kupchak revealed that they still see Walker as the centerpiece of the title-contending team that they are planning to build.

-Giving Kemba Walker a max contract will limit the Hornets’ ability to improve their current roster and will bury them deep into the luxury tax hell.
-However, it is something that they should do if they are serious about keeping Walker long-term in Charlotte.
+Giving Kemba Walker a max contract will limit the Hornets’ ability to improve their current roster, and will bury them deep in luxury tax hell.
+However, it is something that they should do if they are serious about keeping Walker in Charlotte.
 If the Hornets offer Walker less than the max, there is a huge possibility that he will consider entertaining offers from other NBA teams in the 2019 NBA free agency.

 As Bonnell noted, the Dallas Mavericks are currently emerging as the “biggest threat” to the Hornets when it comes to re-signing Kemba Walker next summer.
-The Mavericks may not be able to reach the Western Conference Playoffs this year, but they have a better chance of making a huge impact than the Hornets in the 2019-20 NBA season when they pair Walker with Luka Doncic and Kristaps Porzingis.
+The Mavericks may not be able to reach the Western Conference Playoffs this year, but they have a better chance of making a huge impact than the Hornets in the 2019-20 NBA season — should they pair Walker with Luka Doncic and Kristaps Porzingis.